solana-labs/solana/docs/README.md

-# Solana Docs Readme
+# Solana Validator Docs Readme

-Solana's Docs are built using [Docusaurus v2](https://v2.docusaurus.io/) with `npm`.
+This validator's docs are built using [Docusaurus v2](https://v2.docusaurus.io/) with `npm`.
 Static content delivery is handled using `vercel`.

 ## Local Development

-To set up the Solana Docs site locally:
+To set up the Solana Validator Docs site locally:

 - install dependencies using `npm`
 - build locally via `./build.sh`